 FOR IMMEDIATE RELEASE August 21, 2014

-BECKLEY, W.Va. – United States Attorney Booth Goodwin announced today that a Crab Orchard man was sentenced in federal court in Beckley for distributing oxycodone.
-Gene James, also known as “Butch,” 44, was sentenced to six months’ imprisonment.
-James previously pled guilty in May of 2014, to distributing oxycodone to a person cooperating with law enforcement authorities.
-The drug deal took place on Hot Coal Road in Sophia, West Virginia.
+BECKLEY, W.Va. – United States Attorney Booth Goodwin announced today that Michael J. Dow, 44, of Beckley, West Virginia, pled guilty in federal court in Beckley to distribution of heroin.
+Dow admitted that on March 2, 2014, he sold heroin to a person who was cooperating with law enforcement authorities.
+The drug deal took place on F Street in Beckley, West Virginia.

-This case is part of an ongoing effort led by the United States Attorney’s Office for the Southern District of West Virginia to combat the illicit sale and misuse of prescription drugs and heroin.
-The U.S. Attorney’s Office, joined by federal, state and local law enforcement agencies, is committed to aggressively pursuing and shutting down illegal pill trafficking, eliminating open air drug markets, and curtailing the spread of pills and heroin in communities across the Southern District.
+This case was prosecuted as part of an ongoing effort led by the United States Attorney’s Office for the Southern District of West Virginia to combat the illicit sale and misuse of prescription drugs and heroin.
+The United States Attorney’s Office, joined by federal, state and local law enforcement agencies, is committed to aggressively pursuing and shutting down illegal pill trafficking, eliminating open air drug markets, and curtailing the spread of opiate painkillers and heroin.